Summary: In this tutorial, you will learn about PL/SQL exceptions and how to write exception handlers to handle exceptions.

 PL/SQL has three exception categories:

 - Internally defined exceptions are errors that arise from the Oracle Database environment.
-The runtime system raises the internally defined exceptions automatically.
-ORA-27102 (out of memory) is one example of Internally defined exceptions.
-Note that Internally defined exceptions do not have names, but an error code.
+The runtime system raises internally defined exceptions automatically.
+ORA-27102 (out of memory) is one example.
+Note that internally defined exceptions do not have names but an error code.

 NO_DATA_FOUND